FanStory.com

 Steven, Andrew, one of his older brothers, and I went to Arby's for lunch.
 Steven was probably around five years old at the time.
 Andrew was somewhere around twelve years old.
 My older boys were already living on their own.
 My husband, Brian, was off doing Army things.
 We were stationed at Fort Campbell, Kentucky.

-As I placed our order at the Arby's counter, I repeated asked Steven, "Are you positive you don't want any curly fries?
+As I placed our order at the Arby's counter, I repeatedly asked Steven, "Are you positive you don't want any curly fries?
 I'm not coming up here again for curly fries."

 "Mom, no curly fries today."